atimpone/aws-foundation-journey/1-dev-environments/2-2-create-master-aws-account.md

 Add a payment method and contact information for the billing method.
 You’ll go through a brief account verification process via a mobile device so enter a phone number you have current access to.

 ### Select a Support Plan

 On the Select a Support Plan page, choose one of the available support plans.
-Sine your organization is going to be using AWS for formal development and eventually production purposes, we recommend that you select “Developer” support.
+Since your organization is going to be using AWS for formal development and eventually production purposes, we recommend that you start by selecting “Developer” support.

 Before you transition any applications or data services to production, we strongly recommend upgrading to Business support.

-Once you are preparing to host business critical workloads and data in the cloud, you should consider upgrading to Enterprise support.
+Once you are preparing to host business critical workloads and data in the cloud, you should consider upgrading to Enterprise support levels.

 See [AWS Support Plans](https://aws.amazon.com/premiumsupport/plans/) for a description of features and benefits of each level of support.

+## 3. Receive Confirmation Email

 In a few minutes your account should be fully activated and you’ll receive a confirmation email.
 If you don’t, review the troubleshooting steps from the [Create and Activate an AWS Account support page](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

-## 3. Secure Your AWS Account Root User
+## 4. Secure Your AWS Account Root User

 It’s strongly recommended and an AWS security best practice to enable multi-factor authentication (MFA) to the AWS account root user and to avoid using the root user, even for administrative tasks, from this point forward.

 See [Enable MFA on the AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) for instructions.

-## 4. Create an IAM user for Administrative Bootstrap Purposes
+## 5. Create an IAM user for Administrative Bootstrap Purposes

 Although you will be provisioning cloud administrator and developer user accounts via the AWS Single Sign-on (SSO) service later in this guide, it is required that you first create an administrative bootstrap user account via the AWS Identity and Access Management (IAM) service and switch to that user to set up the next parts of your initial foundation.